Main menu:

 Doug Cross

 Doug acts as the Webmaster of the UKCAF site, using his extensive scientific background to provide in-depth analyses of the scientific and legal issues behind recent news and developments in the field of water fluoridation.
-A professional biologist for the past 46 years, Doug has worked in toxicological research, as a University Lecturer in Applied Ecology, and a Consultant to most of the International Development Agencies and leading Civil Engineering Consortia, He has extensive experience as an Expert Witness in Forensic Ecology and legal compliance analysis - and even qualified as a medical radiographer in the Royal Army Medical Corps (skills that he still employs on occasion!)
+A professional biologist for the past 51 years, Doug has worked in toxicological research, as a University Lecturer in Applied Ecology, and a Consultant to most of the International Development Agencies and leading Civil Engineering Consortia, He has extensive experience as an Expert Witness in Forensic Ecology and legal compliance analysis - and even qualified as a medical radiographer in the Royal Army Medical Corps (skills that he still employs on occasion!)

-But in 'real life' she is a successful professonal artist, with many years of experience with a range of media, and her work has been shown at numerous Exhibitions and Collections.
 Having mastered the techniques and concepts of more traditional styles of painting, she has now moved on to a more radical approach, emphasising the balance of colour and movement in her use of acrylics and mixed media.
-You can view examples of her recent work in her On-Line Gallery by clicking HERE.

 'Force 10'